-The Melbourne International Comedy Festival, of MICF for short, kicked off last week, aged 33.
+The Melbourne International Comedy Festival, or MICF for short, was 33 years old this year.
 Only two other festivals are bigger – the Montreal ‘Just For Laughs’ festival at number one, and Edinburgh’s ‘Fringe Festival’ at number two.
 So in short, the MICF is a big deal.

 So how do you get to perform at the MICF?
 Is it invite only?
 Do you need to know the mayor?
 Is a bribe required?